Kleptoplasty: Ciliates

 Mesodinium rubrum is a ciliate that steals chloroplasts from the cryptomonad Geminigera cryophila.
 M. rubrum participates in additional endosymbiosis by transferring its plastids to its predators, the dinoflagellate planktons belonging to the genus Dinophysis.

-Karyoklepty is a related process in which the nucleus of the prey cell is kept by the predator as well.
+Karyoklepty is a related process in which the nucleus of the prey cell is kept by the host as well.
 This was first described in 2007 in M. rubrum.